jochym/Elastic/doc/source/intro.rst

 Elasticity of crystals
 ^^^^^^^^^^^^^^^^^^^^^^

-The classical, linear theory of elasticity of crystalline materials has been formu- lated already in the 18th and 19th century by Cauchy, Euler, Poisson, Young and many other great mathematicians and physicists of that time.
-The standard text- book formulation (e.g. classical book by Landau et al. [LL]_) can be, in prin- ciple, directly used as a basis for numerical determination of the elastic tensor and other mechanical properties of the crystal.
-Nevertheless, practical imple- mentation of these formulas have some non-obvious aspects, worthy of explicit presentation.
+The classical, linear theory of elasticity of crystalline materials has been formulated already in the 18th and 19th century by Cauchy, Euler, Poisson, Young and many other great mathematicians and physicists of that time.
+The standard textbook formulation (e.g. classical book by Landau et al. [LL]_) can be, in principle, directly used as a basis for numerical determination of the elastic tensor and other mechanical properties of the crystal.
+Nevertheless, practical implementation of these formulas have some non-obvious aspects, worthy of explicit presentation.
 The *finite deformation* method developed and used in the presented papers [1, 2, 3, 4, 5, 6, 7] is based on the fundamental relationship between stress and strain of the solid crystalline body with a particular symmetry.
 This is a simple tensor equation, sometimes called generalised *Hook’s law* (in standard tensor notation):

 .. math::
     \sigma_{\lambda\xi} = C_{\lambda\xi\mu\nu} s_{\mu\nu}